Ethan-Heimer/SDL3Template/README.md

 where `{DIRECTIRY PATH}` should be chnaged to the path of the directory your looking to link

-An example on how to do this in included in the template already.

 ### The .gitignore

 By default the git ingore will ingore the `build` directory and the `src/external` directory.